chongkuiqi/S2ANet/README.md

 ## 5. Results and trained weights on DOTA dataset

-**Note:** We only use the DOTA train set, and record the mAP50 on DOTA val set.
+**Note:** We only use the DOTA train set, and report the mAP50 on DOTA val set.

 | Model               | Backbone |      train    |      mAP50     | Download |
 | ------------------- | :------: | :-----------: | :------------: | :-----:  |